-Wearing his other hat, Jim is an acoustical engineer and owner of Borzym Acoustics.
-Among his many projects he co-designed the cushioned oak dance floor at the Avalon Ballroom, designed the acoustical systems at the Avalon and the Aspen City Dance Pavilion, and managed all acoustical design for the Seawall Ballroom at the Denver Performing Arts Center.
+Wearing his other hat, Jim is an acoustical engineer and owner of Borzym Acoustics LLC.
+Among his many projects he co-designed the cushioned oak dance floor at the Avalon Ballroom; designed the acoustical systems at the Avalon, the Aspen City Dance Pavilion, and the Denver Turnverein; and managed all acoustical design for the Seawall Ballroom at the Denver Performing Arts Center.

 American Vernacular Dance was founded in 1988.
 AVD is a sponsor of the “Watch Your Step!
 Vintage Dance Vignettes” performance troupe.

-AVD is a member of the Village Arts Coalition (VAC); you’ll find many more dance and arts events listed on the VAC web site.
+AVD is proud to be a member of the Village Arts Coalition (VAC); you’ll find many more dance and arts events listed on the VAC web site.